-Hear how it all began in a bar; the story behind a runner who swam across the harbor; how legendary coach Bill Squires and his Greater Boston Track Club athletes ignited the race’s competition; how the race’s inspiration – Olympic gold medalist Frank Shorter – came to Falmouth; why the course distance ranged from 6.9 to 7.5 miles; how 6-time champion Joan Benoit Samuelson nearly missed one year due to her race-morning boat ride; how the race grew from under 100 to nearly 13,000 runners; and much more.
+Hear about the runner who swam across the harbor.
+Learn how legendary coach Bill Squires and his Greater Boston Track Club athletes ignited the race’s competition and how the race’s inspiration – Olympic gold medalist Frank Shorter – came to Falmouth.
+Find out why the course distance ranged from 6.9 to 7.5 miles and why 6-time champion Joan Benoit Samuelson nearly missed one year due to her race-morning boat ride.

-Clerici – who has run the Falmouth Road Race several times and the Boston Marathon 23 years in a row – is an award-winning journalist; former newspaper editor; current freelance writer; and also author of the “Boston Marathon History by the Mile” and “History of the Greater Boston Track Club” books.
-Books will be available for purchase and be signed by the author.
+Author Paul Clerici, who has run the Falmouth Road Race several times and the Boston Marathon 23 years in a row, is also the author of the “Boston Marathon History by the Mile” and “History of the Greater Boston Track Club” books.
+Books will be available for purchase and personalization.